The ITF Seafarers' Trust Grant Application Form Guidelines

 - Discuss the application with your ITF affiliate and obtain their endorsement

-- If you do not have the administrative ability to process a full application, contact the Trust itself for help
+- If you do not have the administrative ability to process a full application, contact the Trust for assistance on firstname.lastname@example.org

 WHAT HAPPENS NEXT?

-- The Trust will contact you as soon as possible to inform you of the decision on your application
+- The Trust will contact you as soon as possible to inform you of the outcome of your application

 - If successful, we will send you a letter explaining the terms and conditions of the Grant and what you need to do next

-- Your Head Office will be asked to sign the terms and conditions and return them to us with written acceptance of the offer and bank payment details
+- Where applicable, your Head Office will be asked to sign the terms and conditions and return them to us with written acceptance of the grant offered.

-- If the grant is for more than £75,000 it may be paid in instalments, if so, you will then need to draw up a payment plan in conjunction with the Trust.
+- Depending on your project, the grant may be paid in instalments, if so, you will then need to draw up a payment plan in conjunction with the Trust.

 WHO MAKES THE DECISION?